Omar-Ayman-Mohamed/Pylon-task/README.md

 -The main encryption used here is AES-CBC and AES-GMC
 ###
   AES-CBC :
-          encrypts and decrypts data using a key , key must be secured in a safe place

-          suitable for legacy systems and low resorces systems , consider using it with hashing to ensure data intergrity
+          -encrypts and decrypts data using a key , key must be secured in a safe place -suitable for legacy systems and low resorces systems , consider using it with hashing to ensure data intergrity
   ###
   functions :
   ``` C